 Twin Counties Literacy Council

-- Community residents who are interested in tutoring an adult learner are invited to attend a Basic Literacy Tutor Training Workshop at Harold D. Cooley Library, 114 W. Church Street, Nashville, NC 27856.
-The workshop will be held November 22nd and 23rd 2013 from 9:00 am to 3:00 pm.
+Community residents who are interested in tutoring an adult learner are invited to attend a Basic Literacy Tutor Training Workshop at Braswell Memorial Library.
+The workshop will be held May 10th and 17th from 10:00 am to 4:00 pm.
 Lunch will be served.
 Attend both sessions and receive a certificate.
-For more information or to apply, email Bertha at email@example.com or call 877-398-5576.
+For more information or to apply, email Bertha at firstname.lastname@example.org or call 877-398-5576.

 - The Twin Counties Literacy Council is now officially affiliated with the Basic Skills Department at Edgecombe Community College.
 TCLC certified tutors are now tutoring students in reading, writing, and math at ECC tutoring labs.
 They provide much needed instruction and support to these students.